pomonam/kronfluence/DOCUMENTATION.md

 **How should I write task.tracked_modules?**
 We recommend using all supported modules for influence computations.
-However, if you would like to compute influence scores on subset of the modules (e.g., influence computations on only MLP layers for transformer or influence computation only on the last layer), use `model.named_modules()` to determine what modules to use.
+However, if you would like to compute influence scores on subset of the modules (e.g., influence computations only on MLP layers for transformer or influence computation only on the last layer), inspect `model.named_modules()` to determine what modules to use.
 You can specify the list of module names you want to analyze.

 > [!NOTE]
 > If the embedding layer for transformers are defined with `nn.Linear`, you must write